Read Later x

 Should you be planning to get married in 2020?

-If you have already confirmed a date for 2020, have booked a registrar or the church, booked the venues, and paid deposits to numerous suppliers, don’t be in a hurry to abandon your plans and postpone until you have looked at the options.
+If you have already confirmed a date for 2020, have booked a registrar or the church, booked the venues, given notice, and paid deposits to numerous suppliers, don’t be in a hurry to abandon your plans and postpone until you have looked at the options.
 Couples forced to abandon their wedding dates between March and July have described how despondent they felt in giving up on their plans.

 What are my options?